 How long should you spend in Mexico City?

-The cheap flights from Mexico City’s international airport means that the city is a popular transiting hub.
+The cheap flights from Mexico City’s international airport mean that the city is a popular transiting hub.
 It deserves much more of your time just skimming through.

 With so much on offer, you can easily spend a week in Mexico City and have still not explored everything you wanted to.
 The museums alone can keep you busy for weeks.
-We’d recommend a minimum of 5 days in Mexico City to really get to know the city and inevitably fall in love with it.
+We’d recommend a minimum of five days in Mexico City to really get to know the city and inevitably fall in love with it.
 The street tacos will also make you never want to leave!

 With 350 neighbourhoods to choose from in Mexico City, picking where to stay can be quite overwhelming.
-Within these neighbourhoods there’s ones that you’ll fall in love with and others that you definitely wouldn’t want to stay in!
+Within these neighbourhoods, there are ones that you’ll fall in love with and others that you definitely wouldn’t want to stay in!

-To avoid staying in the wrong area, see our top 3 places to stay in Mexico City:
+To avoid staying in the wrong area, see our top three places to stay in Mexico City: